 - 2 tbsp crispy fried onions

-- To a medium-sized pot, big enough to lay the two chicken breasts next to each other, pour in enough cold water to cover the chicken breasts, and add bay leaves.
+- To a medium-sized pot, big enough to lay the chicken breasts next to each other, pour in enough cold water to cover the chicken breasts, and add bay leaves.

 - Turn the heat to high, bring the water to boil, then turn to the heat to low to a simmer.
 Use a digital kitchen thermometer to check the internal temperature of the chicken breasts and when it reaches 74°C in the thickest part of the chicken, remove the breasts and set them aside.